Mark Blundell

-He was a Formula One presenter for the British broadcaster ITV until the end of the 2008 season when the TV broadcasting rights switched to the BBC.
+Blundell was a Formula One presenter for the British broadcaster ITV until the end of the 2008 season when the TV broadcasting rights switched to the BBC.
 Blundell returned to the track in 2019, driving in the Kwik Fit British Touring Car Championship for the Trade Price Cars team.

 Background

 Blundell was born in Barnet, London.
 He first dabbled in motor sport at the age of 14, racing motocross bikes across England.
-At the age of 17 he made the switch to four wheels, starting his driving career in Formula Ford.
+At the age of 17, he made the switch to four wheels, starting his driving career in Formula Ford.
 In his first season he placed second in both British Junior Formula Ford Championships.
 The following year, Blundell won both the Esso British and Snetterton Formula Ford 1600 crowns.
 The next year, he began racing in the more powerful Formula Ford 2000 category, and won the BBC Grandstand series.
 He returned to FF1600 to compete in the European Championship racing, taking pole, and finishing fourth overall.
 In 1986, he won another championship in Formula Ford 2000, this time the European title.

 In 1987, Blundell moved on to racing in Formula 3000 and started a number of Formula Three races for TOM'S-Toyota.
 1988 brought a switch to the works Lola team in F3000.
 Blundell completed the season in sixth place.